fauna/dotnet-sample-app/README.md

 ## HTTP API endpoints

-The app's HTTP API endpoints are defined in the `Controllers` directory.
+The app's HTTP API endpoints are defined in the `sample-app/Controllers` directory.

 An OpenAPI spec and Swagger UI docs for the endpoints are available at: